Ed Warner (basketball): Point shaving scandal

 For his involvement in fixing games, Warner was permanently banned from playing in the National Basketball Association.

+Professional career

+Warner played in the Eastern Professional Basketball League (EPBL) for the Hazleton Pros, Scranton Miners, Trenton Capitols / New York-Harlem Yankees, Easton Madisons, Wilkes-Barre Barons and Williamsport Billies from 1953 to 1961.
+He won EPBL championships with the Barons in 1958 and 1959.

-EBA, prison, high school, paralysis and death
+Later life, paralysis and death

-After serving his sentence at Rikers Island prison, Warner played several years in the Eastern Basketball Association.
 In the 1960s, he was again imprisoned, for attempting to sell heroin.
 He then officiated high school basketball games until he was partly paralyzed in a 1984 car accident.
 He died on September 7, 2002.